llm-d/llm-d-model-service/docs/developer.md

 # Developer Docs

-The ModelService controller is available in the GitHub repository [neuralmagic/llm-d-model-service](https://github.com/neuralmagic/llm-d-model-service).
-Clone the repository to take advantage of the `make` commands described below.
+Clone the [ModelService GitHub repository](https://github.com/neuralmagic/llm-d-model-service) to take advantage of the `make` commands described below.

 Execution of the ModelService controller requires access to a cluster.
 A local cluster, such as a `kind` cluster suffices for basic execution and development testing.